xcart/xcart-docs/_pages/kb_en/import-export/updating_product_properties_(price__stock_quantity__etc.)_via_import.md

 2. Download the resulting export file and import it into your favorite spreadsheet editor.

 3. Edit the file removing the columns whose contents will not need to be updated.
-As you can find out from the section {% link "CSV import: Products" ref_WmJBfwxA %} of this manual, the columns required for the import of products with wholesale prices are **sku** and **name** (required for products) + **wholesalePrices** and **variantWholesalePrices** (the fields added by the module Wholesale).
+As you can find out from the section {% link "CSV import: Products" ref_WmJBfwxA %} of this manual, the columns required for the import of products with wholesale prices are **sku** and **name** (required for products) + **wholesalePrices** and **variantWholesalePrices** (the fields added by the addon Wholesale).
 So, keep those columns in your file.
 It may also be a good idea to keep the columns **price** and **stockLevel** - just so you have information about the product's base price and quantity in stock close at hand.
 The rest of the columns can be safely removed.
 Now if you look at the line of SKU 10001, you should see something like the following:
     ![]({{site.baseurl}}/attachments/9306814/9633886.png)

 4. Now add the wholesale price tiers you require.
 In our example, SKU 10001 "Planet Express Babydoll" is a simple product without variants, which means we need to add our wholesale prices in the **wholesalePrices** column.
 The format to write out wholesale price tiers in your file is as follows: